 - problems with electrolyte imbalances or elimination

-After the tube is firmly in place, the infant is given formula, breast milk, or medicine by injection with a syringe or though an infusion pump.
+After the tube is firmly in place, the infant is given formula, breast milk, or medicine by injection with a syringe or through an infusion pump.
 You can hold your baby while the liquid moves slowly through the feeding tube.
-A warm, caring touch can soothe the infant.

 After the feeding is complete, your doctor will either cap off the tube or remove it.
 You should make sure your infant remains upright or inclined to prevent the feeding from being regurgitated.

 There are very few risks associated with feeding tube use.
-However, it can be painful for the infant, no matter how gently it is inserted.
-When it is painful, try using a pacifier with sucrose (sugar) to provide relief.
+But, it can be uncomfortable for the infant, no matter how gently it is inserted.
+If your child begins to cry or show signs of discomfort, try using a pacifier with sucrose (sugar) to provide relief.

 Other side effects include:

 If you’re feeding your baby through a feeding tube at home, it’s important to watch for signs of tube misplacement.